 Participants who have successfully completed all pre-candidacy requirements with the exception of the Comprehensive Assessment are required to maintain continuous enrollment by enrolling in LEAD 7995 Comprehensive Assessment Continuance (minimum of 2 credit hours) in order to prepare for successful defense of the Comprehensive Assessment.
 Failure to complete the Comprehensive Assessment within two semesters after finalizing the core program of study may result in program dismissal.

-Following admission to candidacy, the candidate is required to continuously enroll in LEAD 7700 Pre-Dissertation Seminar (3 credit hours) followed by continuous enrollment in LEAD 7999 Dissertation (minimum of 2 credit hours) every semester through the successful defense of the Dissertation and acceptance of the Dissertation by the Graduate School.
+Upon admission to candidacy, the candidate is required to continuously enroll in LEAD 7700 Pre-Dissertation Seminar (3 credit hours) followed by continuous enrollment in LEAD 7999 Dissertation (minimum of 2 credit hours) every semester through the successful defense of the Dissertation and acceptance of the Dissertation by the Graduate School.
 Failure to remain continuously enrolled will result in program dismissal.

 Leave of Absence and Re-engagement Processes